ZJU-FAST-Lab/CMPCC/README.md

 ## Overview
 CMPCC is an efficient, receding horizon, local adaptive low level planner as the middle layer between our original planner and controller.
 It contains following features:
 -  online flight speed optimization
--  strict safety and feasibility
+-  strict safety and feasibility
 -  real-time performance

 ![](figs/1.gif)